dotgit/dotwheel/README.md

 Installation
 ----
-Clone the repository into the Vendors directory of your project.
+Clone the repository into the Vendors directory of your project, update set_include_path() in your autoloader, go!